RiTa† is designed to be an easy-to-use toolkit for experiments in

 ProcessingJS, and NodeJS

-Runs in or without the browser, with or without Processing
+Runs in or outside the browser, with or without Processing (also in Android)

 Based on the RiTa library for Java, RiTaJS was developed to provide a seamless transition